Test Drive Unlimited Solar Crown Review: Ambitious, But Very Flawed

 There are foundations of a good game, but KT needs to expand on those

 There’s a solid game waiting to be unlocked here, but I think it’s going to need time for KT Racing’s real ambitions to be realised.
 The foundations are in place but in its launch state there’s not a great deal of depth and a sense of lifelessness to things which hopefully, time will solve.
-And let’s hope it won’t be another 13 years of whatever the god-awful closing line the game has to offer ringing in my ears.
+Let’s hope an offline mode is patched into the game too, and that it won’t be another 13 years of whatever the god-awful closing line the game has to offer ringing in my ears.

 Reviewed on: PlayStation 5